akhilesh-balaji/Textylic/README.md

 This can be accessed by clicking the plus icon in the top toolbar.

 ### Text formatting Options
 Plaintext, at times, gets too boring, and it's hard to emphasize text.
-When a notes app doesn't support these, it means that you have to rely on online text to unicode formatting convertors.
+When a notes app doesn't support these, it means that you have to rely on online text to Unicode formatting convertors.
 But fear not, for Textylic supports over 7 types of text formatting, with more coming soon!

 ### Colour Themes
 Using colour themes, you can both customize the appearance of Textylic, and organize yourself by colour coding the notes.
 There are 4 colour options available as of now.
 This feature can also be combined with other features, such as naming and renaming your notes, to better organize your note-taking experience.
 After all, nothing's better than a splash of colour on your desktop!